QQ3646/eng_coursework25/slides.md

     Looking for all uses of sources.
  </li>
   <li v-click="3">
-    Заменяем создание объекта на стековую аллокацию (если есть хотя бы одно неутекаемое использование).
+    Replace object creation with stack allocations (if there is at least one non-evacuated use).
   </li>
   <li v-click="4">
-    Replace object creation with stack allocations (if there is at least one non-evacuated use).
+    Add an evacuation before each leaked use.
   </li>
   <li v-click="6">
     <i>Combine all evacuations in a basic block.</i>